noirello/bonsai/docs/api.rst

     :return: True if the module is built with the optional Kerberos/GSSAPI headers.
     :rtype: bool

+.. function:: bonsai.set_connect_async(allow)

+    Disable/enable asynchronous connection for the underlying socket, which means that the socket is set to be non-blocking when it's enabled.
+The default setting is `True` on Linux with newer OpenLDAP library version than 2.4.43, `False` in any other case.
+This is an OpenLDAP specific setting (see `LDAP_OPT_CONNECT_ASYNC` option in the OpenLDAP documentation for further details).

+    :param bool allow: Enabling/disabling async connect mode.

+.. warning:: Experience shows that this is a delicate setting.
+Even with a newer OpenLDAP,
+    the TLS library version used by libldap might be unable to handle non-blocking sockets correctly.

 .. function:: bonsai.set_debug(debug, level=0)

     Set debug mode for the module.
 Turning it on will provide traceback information